Lupo00/Nvidia-home-assignment---Senior-Data-Engineer-position/README.md

 # NVIDIA Home assignment
 # Overview
 This system is designed to parse input files from a specified directory, <br>
-validate ,process and subsequently store the data in both a JSON formatted file in the file system and a structured SQLite database.
+validate (parameter - type & size & name) ,process and subsequently store (uniquness data) in both a JSON formatted file in the file system and a structured SQLite database.

 # Task 1: Data Parsing and Formatting - Extractor service
 1. **Data Loading** - Load all the files in `input_files` folder into a pandas DataFrame, facilitating easy validation and preparation across different data sources.
 For larger datasets, the loading process can be batched to manage memory efficiently.